 - Directory enhancements!
 The directory is one of the most visited set of pages on the site, and no wonder, because it’s one of the most comprehensive list of SDN and NFV companies, products and open-source projects.
 And for this, we thank our contributors on the site for submitting and maintaining the numerous entries.
 We had outgrown the original design and I know that scrolling through pages and pages of products to find the one you are looking for isn’t your favorite thing to do on a Saturday night.
 And so, we’ve revamped the user interface for the directory—it is now lightning fast!
 You can filter on different criteria to find the company, products and projects you are looking for—go ahead, try it out and give us some feedback.

 - One click access to Channels.
 We’ve made it really easy to pick a channel, no matter where you are on the site.
-Go ahead and binge watch those 13 videos that make up the SDNJourney!
-You know you want to—and I think Jim Metzler makes a pretty good Walter White (just kidding, the team at SDNCentral adore Jim).
+Go ahead and binge-watch those 13 videos that make up the SDNJourney!
+You know you want to—and I think Jim Metzler makes a pretty good Walter White (just kidding, the team at SDxCentral adore Jim).

 - Improved member experience.
 We introduced some improvements the middle of last year, but we’ve taken it further with this redesign.
 You can log in and stay logged-in easily and conveniently with the top-right member menu.
 Staying logged in makes it easy to view those DemoFriday archives and download exclusive content for site members.

-And there’s certainly a host of many other enhancements across the site that you’ll notice.
-Unlike the release of a new version of Mac OS X, I’m not going list the 130+ new features you’ll see across the entire site.
+And there’s certainly a host of many other enhancements to the site that you’ll notice.
+Unlike the release of a new version of Mac OS X, I’m not going list the 130+ new features you’ll see on the entire site.
 But wait, that’s not all..

 One more thing(s)